Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />

-If you have not yet logged into your server, log in as the `root` user via SSH.
+Log in as the `root` user via SSH.

 === ":aetherx-axs-key: Using Password"